xmos/lib_spi/doc/rst/lib_spi.rst

 |newpage|

-The main select also needs to react to request from the application.
+The main ``select`` statement also needs to react to request from the application.
 The following cases implement this:

 .. literalinclude:: ../../examples/app_spi_slave/src/main.xc